avazquezcode/vetryx-playground/README.md

 6 - Update the `.env.local` file in `./playground` directory with the variables that apply to your app :)

+7 - CD into `./playground` directory and run: `npm install`.

-7 - Run `make build-local` to build the image.
+8 - Go back to root directory `cd ..` and run `make build-local` to build the image.

-8 - Run `make run-local` to run the container.
+9 - Run `make run-local` to run the container.

-9 - The app should be listening in [http://localhost:3000](http://localhost:3000) in a few seconds :)
+10 - The app should be listening in [http://localhost:3000](http://localhost:3000) in a few seconds :)

-10 - Have fun....
+11 - Have fun....

 ## How to run this in production?